+Algorithm 1: Oriented Sensors.

+Algorithm for sensor $s_i \in S$

+$\varepsilon \leq r$ is a fixed positive (arbitrarily small) constant

+if s{i-1} is not visible to s_i (there is a gap to its left) then

+s_i moves distance r to the left.

+else

+$a := 2r - dist(s{i-1}, s_i)$ (amount of overlap with previous sensor's range)

+if $dist(s_i, s{i+1}) \ge 2r$ (no overlap from right) and $a > 0$ then

+s_i moves distance $min(r - \varepsilon, a)$ to its right.

+else

+do nothing

+end if

+end if

-Algorithm for sensor $s_i \in S$ $\varepsilon \leq r$ is a fixed positive (arbitrarily small) constant if $s{i-1}$ is not visible to $s_i$ (there is a gap to its left) then $s_i$ moves distance r to the left. else $a := 2r - dist(s{i-1}, s_i)$ (amount of overlap with previous sensor's range) if $dist(s_i, s{i+1}) \geq 2r$ (no overlap from right) and a > 0 then $s_i$ moves distance $min(r - \varepsilon, a)$ to its right. else do nothing end if end if distinguished and will behave exactly the same if they have the same activation schedule.
-Therefore a collision is fatal for a barrier coverage algorithm, and must be avoided by the algorithm designer.
-This is precisely the reason that we restrict the distance of a move to the right to $r - \varepsilon$ , while sensors move distance r when moving to the left.
+We proceed to prove the correctness of algorithm ORIENTED SENSORS.
+A collision occurs if two distinct sensors move to exactly the same position.
+Since sensors are identical and anonymous, from the time a collision of two sensors happens, they cannot be distinguished and will behave exactly the same if they have the same activation schedule.
+Therefore a collision is fatal for a barrier coverage algorithm if $n = \bar{n}$, and must be avoided by the algorithm designer.
+This is precisely the reason that we restrict the distance of a move to the right to $r - \varepsilon$, while sensors move distance r when moving to the left.
 We show below that the algorithm above is collision-free and order-preserving.

-Lemma 4.
+Lemma 4.1.
 Algorithm ORIENTED SENSORS is a collision-free and order-preserving protocol.

 Proof.
-Consider a sensor s that is at position x and performs a Look at time $t_1$ and the corresponding Move to the left at time $t_2$ .
-We claim that no sensor s' that is at a position x' < x (to the left of s) at time $t_1$ can compute or perform a Move resulting in a collision or an order reversal with s at any time between $t_1$ and $t_2$ .
-Since s computes a Move to the left at time $t_1$ , it must be that x' < x - 2r, and furthermore, s will move to a position $\ge x - r$ at time $t_2$ .
-Now, consider the last Move performed by s' at a time $\le t_1$ .
+Consider a sensor s that is at position x and performs a Look at time t_1 and the corresponding Move to the left at time t_2 .
+We claim that no sensor s' that is at a position x' < x (to the left of s) at time t_1 can compute or perform a Move resulting in a collision or an order reversal with s at any time between t_1 and t_2 .
+Since s computes a Move to the left at time t_1 , it must be that x' < x - 2r, and furthermore, s will move to a position $\ge x - r$ at time t_2 .
+Now, consider the last Move performed by s' at a time $\le t_1$.
 Observe that the sensor s' must have been at position x' as a result of this Move.
-Consider the subsequent Look performed by s' at time $t_3$ .
-If the Move computed as a result of this Look performed by s' will compute a move to the right if and only if the position of s' is $\le x - 2r$ and the computed destination must always be < x - r.
+Consider the subsequent Look performed by s' at time t_3 .
+If the Move computed as a result of this Look is a move to the right, the next position of s' is $\le x' + r - \varepsilon < x - r$.
+Any subsequent Look performed by s' will compute a move to the right if and only if the position of s' is $\le x - 2r$ and the computed destination must always be < x - r.
 Thus no collision or order reversal can result.
 Any moves to the left from the positions reachable by s' can clearly not cause collisions or order reversals.